 Midsummer arrives in June when the sun reaches its zenith and this corresponds to the Direction of the South.
 As the sun warms us so this period invokes nurturing of both projects and of our spiritual work, intention set now comes to growth.
 Here we are focusing our energy and involved in the process of creation, possible with the longest days, and the greatest presence of the light.

-The summer season, represented by the Direction of the South is then followed by the harvest which is celebrated in three festivals which prepare us for the months of Winter.
-These festivals celebrate the reaping of the work we have done throughout the year.
-Lughnasadh in August (pronounced Lunasa), the Autumn Equinox in September, and Samhain in October (pronounced Sawain).
-This takes us into the autumn and corresponds to the Direction of the West.
+The summer season is naturally followed by the harvest which will be celebrated in three separate festivals — which prepare us for the months of Winter.
+The first of these festivals will celebrate the reaping of the harvest, gather the fruit of the work we have carried throughout the year and is called Lughnasadh (pronounced Lunasa). in August

 Whilst Solstice and Equinox are well known to all, Imbolc, Beltane, Lughnasadh and Samhain derive their names from Celtic culture.